Improve Your World, Improve Your Home

 What do you want to accomplish in this new year?
 Is it time for a fresh start?
 If your goals include remodeling your home, it’s a time to plan your projects.
 When planning for remodeling, focus on ways to improve your home such as updating the design, reconfiguring the layout, or adding more space to accommodate an expanding family, or simply to help de-clutter your life.

 Start planning early to be prepared for what’s in store, especially if it’s a larger remodeling project.
-Take the time to do your homework and gather ideas and inspiration related to design styles, types of materials and products you would like to use in your project.
+Take the time to do your homework and gather ideas and inspiration related to design styles, types of materials and products that you would like to use in your project.
 Then create a list of prioritized needs and goals, which can be discussed with your remodeler.

 Determining the budget and timeline for your project is an important part of project planning.
 For example, how much money do you want to invest in your project, and do you plan to be in your home long term.
 Depending on the size and scope of your project, the timeline or budget may not exactly be what you think it ought to be.
 Remodeling in real life is often not like what you see on tv where the timeline is compressed because many process steps are not shown, and budgets are not necessarily accurate because of discounts on materials, labor, and differences in geographic locations.
 A good remodeler will suggest the best possible materials for your budget and assist you in making selections through the vendors with whom they work regularly.
 This will help mitigate delays in order to keep you on your desired timeline.